-Frankie (USEF name To Be Frank) is an 11 year old, 17.1hh Oldenburg x TB who is probably the coolest horse I’ve ever worked with (totally not biased or anything).
+Frankie (USEF name To Be Frank) is a 12 year old, 17.1hh Oldenburg x TB who is probably the coolest horse I’ve ever worked with (totally not biased or anything).
 He has earned and re-earned his barn nickname of The Brown Unicorn.

 Big Man is my first horse as an adult and he came home with me at the end of March 2016- it was love at first jump and we clicked instantly.
 First trial on a Friday, second trial on a Monday, vet out on Tuesday, signed the check Wednesday.
 I hopped on for a lesson that night and he has been a steady Eddie from hour one.

-He’s the kind of horse that can go around a 1.15m course at an AA show one day, and hack around bareback in a halter the next.
+He’s the kind of horse that can go win a speed class at an AA show one day, and hack around bareback in a halter the next.
 He will jump anything in front of him without blinking, doesn’t actually know how to spook, and will fall asleep in the crossties getting groomed.

 He is an absolute jumping machine.
 Come hell or high water, he is jumping the jump I point him to.
 Fill, no fill, mounting block, traffic cone, yoga mat, triple bar, liverpool, brush, we’ve jumped everything in our path.
 Nothing phases him and he gallops up to all of it with ears pricked.
 We spent our 2016 season in the 1.0m Low Adults, moved up to the 1.10-1.15m Highs in 2017, and we’re planning to explore the 1.20m classes in 2018.